 Gateway sources¶

-The gateway-grcproute, gateway-httproute, gateway-tcproute, gateway-tlsroute, and gateway-udproute
+The gateway-grpcroute, gateway-httproute, gateway-tcproute, gateway-tlsroute, and gateway-udproute

-sources create DNS entries based on their respective gateway.networking.k8s.io
+sources create DNS entries based on their respective gateway.networking.k8s.io resources.

 Filtering the Routes considered¶

-These sources support the --label-filter
+These sources support the --label-filter flag, which filters *Route resources

 by a set of labels.